Richard Daintree: Return to England

 Richard Daintree was appointed as commissioner in charge of Queensland's display at the 1871 Exhibition of Art and Industry in London.
 His collections of photographs and geological specimens formed the basis of Queensland's stand at the Exhibition despite the fact that much of his work was lost when the ship carrying Daintree, his family and the display was wrecked in South Africa.

 Despite this significant setback, the display made a favourable impression due to his photographs.
 The Australian colonies were all keen to make a good impression as the Exhibitions were well attended by both potential investors and prospective migrants.
 Daintree soon established himself as an effective representative of Queensland at the Exhibition.

 The success of the display led to Richard Daintree being appointed as Queensland's Agent-General in early 1872 replacing Archibald Archer in that position.
 In this position, Daintree was asked to organise participation in another six exhibitions.
 As Agent-General, Daintree worked with great energy stimulating assisted immigration to Queensland, travelling widely to give speeches on the colony and producing attractive handbooks featuring his photography.

 However, Queensland premier Arthur Macalister was disturbed about the quality of some of the new immigrants and evidence of inefficiency and possibly worse in the office.
 Eventually, Macalister's concerns prompted him to travel to London personally in 1875–76 to investigate the office.
 Daintree was found to be personally honest and hardworking, and he was made a Companion of the Order of St Michael and St George in May 1876.
 However, the clerks responsible for routine administration were found to have conducted various malpractices, leading to their dismissal.
 Daintree's health had deteriorated as well contributing to his resignation from the position.

 He spent two winters in the south of France trying to recover from his illnesses.
 However, he died of tuberculosis in Beckenham then in Kent on 20 June 1878.
+He was buried in Lolworth, Cambridgeshire, close to his parents' home at Lolworth Grange.

 Daintree's photographs are one of few surviving records of early settler life in north Queensland.
 Ten glass plates are now in the collection of the National Museum of Australia in Canberra.

 It is likely that the ten glass plates in the National Museum's collection were part of Daintree's efforts to promote Queensland.
 Their subject matter, mainly that of miners and their living and working conditions, suggest that they may have been used to illustrate the lectures that Daintree gave across Britain to attract immigrants.
 The bulk of Daintree's glass plates remained in the collection of the Daintree family in England until the 1940s when most of the negatives were donated to the Royal Historical Society of Queensland, though the ten plates remained in the Daintree family collection until they were auctioned in 1982.
 The successful bidders at that auction then sold the plates to the National Museum in 2007.